 Hilltop implements a comprehensive recycling program throughout the school, in every classroom and office space to keep all spaces beautiful inside and outside.
 From paper to aluminum to plastic, bins are placed around the school to encourage participation from all of the building’s occupants, from the 18-month-old students to the adults.
 Students also regularly participate in composting and other environmental pursuits, such as worm vermiculture.

-Hilltop Montessori School is located in The Town of Mt Laurel, and we share the town’s green common areas, including but not limited to the athletic field, the basketball courts, the community playground and the library.
-With the generous commitment to the school, Mt Laurel also permits our older children to hike to Spoonwood Lake for studies on ecology, recreation or to simply enjoy the beautiful community surroundings as part of physical education and science studies.
+Hilltop Montessori School is located in The Town of Mt Laurel, and we share the town’s green common areas.
+With the generous commitment to the school, Mt Laurel also permits our older children to hike in the area for studies on ecology, recreation or to simply enjoy the beautiful community surroundings as part of physical education and science studies.
 The lively and bustling town center boasts local restaurants and stores that our students and their families enjoy before and after school hours.